GOAL 17: Strengthen the means of implementation and revitalize the Global Partnership for Sustainable Development.

 17.5 Adopt and implement investment promotion regimes for least developed countries.

-- Indicator 17.5.1 Number of countries that adopt and implement investment promotion regimes for least developed countries
+- Indicator 17.5.1 Number of countries that adopt and implement investment promotion regimes for developing countries, including the least developed countries

 17.6 Enhance North-South, South-South and triangular regional and international cooperation on and access to science, technology and innovation and enhance knowledge-sharing on mutually agreed terms, including through improved coordination among existing mechanisms, in particular at the United Nations level, and through a global technology facilitation mechanism.